fshowalter/franksmovielog.com-v1/content/reviews/0046-a-chump-at-oxford-1939.md

 <!-- end -->

-I appreciate the skill inherit in Laurel and Hardy's routines.
+I appreciate the skill inherent in Laurel and Hardy's routines.
 In this film, Stan performs a three-handed bit that could pass for a magic trick.
 They’re talented, but they don’t make me laugh.

 Maybe it’s how the humor flows from the characters' myopic self-focus, a trait that irks me.
 Or maybe growing up on '80s comedies broke my sense of humor.
 Whatever the reason, the pair's comedy doesn’t work for me.